Grower Glossary – CUpdated 18 days ago

 The process of binding nutrients (like iron, zinc, manganese) with organic compounds to keep them soluble and available to roots.

-Cronk Tip: Micro in the Classic Line contains fully chelated micronutrients for consistent uptake.
+Cronk tip: Micro in the Classic Line contains fully chelated micronutrients for consistent uptake across a wide pH range.

 Chlorophyll